Impact of Medical Technology

 These and many other platforms help regulate patient admission and discharge, track treatment effects in real time, improve medication adherence as well as smoothly manage financial, administrative and supply processes behind the scene.

 Eliminate human from the process

 Commonly used EHR, HMS and e-prescriptions help better organize the very basic processes in health and social care and free staff from time-consuming routine and paperwork.
-Other emerging technology in healthcare such as wearables, smart hospital equipment, mobile apps for patients with chronic conditions, robots and drones completely eliminate human interaction in the cases where it’s possible thus relieving the pressure on the healthcare system and limiting the risks associated with direct contact.
+Other emerging technology in healthcare such as wearables, smart hospital equipment, healthcare app for cancer patients, robots and drones completely eliminate human interaction in the cases where it’s possible thus relieving the pressure on the healthcare system and limiting the risks associated with direct contact.

 Among good examples are drones delivering medication, self-adjusting vitals tracking hospital beds, autonomous insulin delivery devices, assisting apps for people with mental health issues, etc.

 Now let’s dive into a more detailed view of digital transformation in healthcare and see how technology has changed healthcare using real case examples.

 6 Technology Advances in Healthcare that Make a Difference Today

 The wearable market has significantly grown in recent years and became one of the central emerging technologies in healthcare 2020.
 Today, there is a great variety of wearable devices from affordable connected inhalers to tracking systems for patients used in hospitals.